abhishek-padghane/DjangoMLAPI/README.md

-# DjangoMlAPI
+## Django simple ML API
-This project contains sample django site which gets data attributes and returns the predicted value.
+This is simple api which stores data, and generates predictions based on data.